 Mouse over the image and scroll to zoom in and out, or use the blue buttons that appear in the lower right corner of the image.

 30 Doradus is the brightest star-forming region visible in a neighboring galaxy and home to the most massive stars ever seen.
-The nebula resides 170,000 light-years away in the Large Magellanic Cloud, a small, satellite galaxy of our Milky Way.
 No known star-forming region that is inside our Milky Way is as large or as prolific as 30 Doradus.
+It churns out stars at a furious pace over millions of years.
+The region's sparkling centerpiece is a giant, young star cluster called NGC 2070, only 2 million to 3 million years old.

-The image reveals the stages of star birth, from embryonic stars a few thousand years old and still wrapped in cocoons of dark gas, to behemoths that die young in supernova explosions.
-30 Doradus churns out stars at a furious pace over millions of years.
-Hubble shows star clusters of various ages, from about 2 million to 25 million years old.
+The image reveals the stages of star birth, from young stars a few thousand years old and still wrapped in cocoons of dark gas, to behemoths that die young in supernova explosions.
+It also shows star clusters of various ages, from about 2 million to 25 million years old.

 NASA, ESA, D. Lennon and E. Sabbi (ESA/STScI), J. Anderson, S. E. de Mink, R. van der Marel, T. Sohn, and N. Walborn (STScI), N. Bastian (Excellence Cluster, Munich), L. Bedin (INAF, Padua), E. Bressert (ESO), P. Crowther (University of Sheffield), A. de Koter (University of Amsterdam), C. Evans (UKATC/STFC, Edinburgh), A. Herrero (IAC, Tenerife), N. Langer (AifA, Bonn), I. Platais (JHU), and H. Sana (University of Amsterdam)